friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 Transport
 </h2>

-Spatial data on covering transport infrastructure, emissions, public transport access, and active travel [when complete!].
+These datasets will contain spatial data covering transport infrastructure, emissions, public transport access and active travel (when complete).

-### Bus Service Frequency 2010-2023 by LSOA
+### Bus service frequency 2010-2023 by Lower Layer Super Output Area (LSOA)

-Data coming soon...!
-Meanwhile, check out our decline in bus service story which includes an interactive map:
+Data coming soon.
+In the meantime, check out our story on the decline in bus services, which includes an interactive map:

 [How Britains bus services have drastically declined](https://policy.friendsoftheearth.uk/insight/how-britains-bus-services-have-drastically-declined){: target="_blank rel = "noopener"}